Gossip-based Information Spreading in Mobile Networks: Conclusions and Future Work

-In this paper, we analyze information spreading in mobile networks, based on the proposed `move-and-gossip' information spreading model.
-We first derive the spreading time in mobile networks with respect to the newly defined metric mobile conductance, and show that mobility can speed up information spreading.
-Then, we describe four types of mobility models (fully random mobility, partially random mobility, velocity constrained mobility and area constrained mobility), and analyze the effects of various mobility patterns on mobile conductance and information spreading.
-Finally, we provide comprehensive simulation results to supports our theoretical analysis.
+In this paper, we analyze information spreading in mobile networks, based on the proposed move-and-gossip information spreading model.
+For a dynamic graph that is connected under mobility, i.e., $v_{\max}+r=\Omega(\sqrt{\log n/n})$, we have derived a general expression for the information spreading time by gossip algorithms in terms of the newly defined metric mobile conductance, and shown that mobility can significantly speed up information spreading.
+This common framework facilitates the investigation and comparison of different mobility patterns and their effects on information dissemination.